Continental Realty Raises $240M to Invest in Open-Air Retail Properties

 In the last three years alone, Continental Realty has acquired approximately $550 million worth of shopping centers, and now handles a roster of more than 1,100 tenants.

-The new retail fund was formed to target and acquire a diversified portfolio of distressed, opportunistic and value-add retail properties throughout the United States.
+The new retail fund was established to target and acquire a diversified national portfolio of distressed, opportunistic and value-add retail properties.

-“Our team believes that the open-air retail asset class remains underappreciated, and we intend to deploy capital into a favorable investment environment,” Schapiro said.
+“Our team believes that the open-air retail asset class remains underappreciated, and we intend to deploy capital into a favorable investment environment,” Schapiro said in a statement.
 “The expected outlook for CRORF is extremely bright as we continue to tap into our proprietary sourcing channels to uncover compelling investment opportunities with mismatched risk-return profiles.”

 Among its portfolio is King Street Walgreens, a single-store building at 448 South King Street in Leesburg, Va.; and Centre at Hagerstown, a 331,833-square-foot retail center in Hagerstown, Md.